Our history

 SF Charter 4.137

-In November 2020, the public voted to amend the Charter of the City and County of San Francisco to create the Sheriff’s Department Oversight Board and the Office of the Inspector General.
+In November 2020, voters approved an amendment to the Charter of the City and County of San Francisco, leading to the establishment of the Sheriff’s Department Oversight Board and the Office of the Inspector General.

 Our mission